RokasZDarbinis/BaigiamasisDarbas/README.md

 # BaigiamasisDarbas

-# www.Skytech.lt website functionality testing (yay)
+# www.Skytech.lt website functionality testing

 Hello, with this work I'll be trying to show what I've learnt through VilniusCodingSchool using [Skytech](https://www.skytech.lt) website as the playground.